Welcome!

 After many years, books, recovery meetings, discussions, retreats, workshops, and much soul searching, we gathered clarity, wisdom, and peace we want to share with you here.
 We sorted what we have learned into categories that have evolved and expanded over the years.
 We find these paths to be not only powerful, but truly life changing, and more than able to transcend the rush and craziness of modern life.
 These are the "Sanity Files" listed to the right.
 The posts are often from first person viewpoint as we believe that "What is most personal is most universal" (Carl Rogers).

-Your Beautiful Future Awaits You
+Your Beautiful Adventure Awaits You

 Whatever your past and the pain and suffering you have faced, the problems of the past can't compare to the adventures and healing ahead if you are willing become aware of difficult and dysfunctional thinking and behaviors and work to understand them completely.
 You will then gain the wisdom to transcend and transform them and find the freedom, joy, and happiness you deserve.
 We have found this truth to be self evident, as we have seen thousands of everyday folks turn their lives around in great and meaningful ways.